 Popularly known as the ‘Disney Castle’, Castle Neuschwanstein is the most famous castle in Germany.
 It was this castle that inspired Walt Disney to create the iconic ‘Sleeping Beauty’ castle at Disneyland, California.
 Situated atop a rugged hill, in the Bavarian village of Hohenschwangau, Neuschwanstein is also in the list of the most visited monuments in Germany.
 It’s charm attracts close to six million visitors every year and as many as six thousand visitors per day in the summer!
 King Ludwig II commissioned the Castle in honour of Richard Wagner, the man he greatly admired.

 How about visiting the mountains to enjoy the fresh morning air and then spending the afternoon swimming in the refreshing cool waters of a lake?
-Doesn’t it sound perfect for a warm summer weekend?
-Then, Herzogstand and Walchensee is your best bet.
-I visited Herzogstand based on my colleague’s recommendation and it was a beauty.
-The turquoise shades of the lake Walchen (Walchensee) with the blue indigo mountains serving as a backdrop was a view to die for.
+Doesn’t it sound just perfect for a summer weekend?
+If the answer is yes, then I would highly recommend visiting Herzogstand and Walchensee.
+I visited Herzogstand based on a colleague’s recommendation and have been there twice so far.
+The turquoise shades of the lake Walchen (Walchensee) with the blue indigo mountains serving as a backdrop is a view to die for.
 The beautiful landscape around this mountain lake consists of stunning untouched nature.